-Can you prove a hit and run?
-Though the answer should be of no surprise, especially in this day and age, there are still drivers who think they can get away with leaving the scene of an accident.
+Can you prove a hit-and-run?
+Though the answer should be no surprise, especially today, there are still drivers who think they can get away with leaving the scene of an accident.
 You need not worry about who will pay for the damages to your car when, even in a minor accident, you find a dent in the side of your vehicle that wasn’t there when you went into the grocery store.
 Finding the driver who did it, essentially, is a process, not a mystery.
 Drivers who leave the scene of an accident can easily access the local street, parking lot, store cameras, and other available video footage.
-Once police view the footage, it’s a matter of time until they find the hit and run driver and you collect damages from it.
+Once police view the footage, it’s a matter of time until they find the hit-and-run driver and you collect damages from it.

 Leaving the Scene of a Car Accident is a Crime

 In Maine, operators of vehicles involved in auto accidents are required by law to stop at the scene of the accident or return immediately to the scene if stopping is not possible.
 Additionally, regardless of who’s at fault, drivers have a duty to “render assistance” and “provide information” to any injured persons.
 Leaving the scene of an accident, a hit and run, can have serious consequences, especially if injuries or a fatality result from the accident.

 Fleeing the scene of an accident is a crime.
 Depending on an accident’s circumstances, drivers who leave the scene can be charged with a Class E, a Class D, or Class C crime.

 - Class E crimes apply to hitting a parked car and leaving the accident scene.
 It carries penalties of up to a $1,000 fine and a possibility of a jail sentence of up to 180 days.

 - Class D crimes related to accidents that involve injuries or fatalities and carry penalties of up to 12 months in jail, a 90-day license suspension, and a $2,000 fine.